vpelletier/xfw/README.rst

 Missing features / bugs
 =======================

-- string trucating is multi-byte (UTF-8, ...) agnostic, and will mindless cut in the middle of any entity
+- string trucating is multi-byte (UTF-8, ...) agnostic, and will mindlessly cut in the middle of any entity

 - proper interface declaration